Features of this one of a kind vintage handmade Persian Qashqai area rug include:

 - Hand knotted and dyed with natural vegetable dyes

-- Very low wool pile on a wool foundation, pliable structure, repairs
+- Very low wool pile on a wool foundation, pliable structure, overall wear, repairs

 - Abrash (highly sought after color variation in handcrafted wool rugs due to the small batch dyeing process and natural aging in older rugs)

 - Slightly irregular shape (narrows to 5'7 in length on one end)

 Due to the vintage/antique nature of our rugs, there may be imperfections and signs of wear.
 This character is what I appreciate about a time worn rug and hope you will too.
 Colors may vary based on your screen or home lighting.
 I try to photograph each rug as accurately as possible in daylight, but please be aware that they will look different in low light.
 I’m always happy to send photos in lower lighting upon request.

 Our most cherished objects carry personal meaning and add unique character to our home.
 Part of this is due to their timeless quality, designed to last through the ages—the perfect model of sustainability.
 Buying vintage is one way to reduce your footprint, keep items out of landfills and engage in the cyclical economy.
 At Woven Kin, we source all of our products with an eye to craftsmanship and quality and focus on low-impact packaging and practices wherever possible.

 Many modern day machine-made rugs contain plastics and off-gas toxic chemicals into our homes.
 These rugs are often difficult to clean and repair and frequently end up in landfills, taking thousands of years to break down.
 Vintage handmade rugs such as ours are made with wool, cotton, and natural dyes that are extremely durable, repairable, and are literally made to last lifetimes.
 When they finally reach the end of their lifecycle, these completely organic rugs will decompose in a relatively short time.